freme-project/freme-project.github.io/_pages/knowledge-base/security.md

 ## REST controller

 If you have implemented the classes above, it is very easy to set up a REST controller to manipulate your entities in a restricted manner.
-That is, the user credentials encoded in the token send as HTTP header `X-Auth-Token` is used to decide if the current request is permitted.
+That is, the user credentials encoded in the token send as HTTP header `X-Auth-Token` are used to decide if the current request is permitted.

 FREMECommon provides the abstract class `OwnedResourceManagingController`, which enables the following endpoints: